aws/aws-cdk/packages/@aws-cdk/aws-route53-patterns/README.md

 ⚠️ If you want to require HTTPS between viewers and CloudFront, you must change the AWS Region to US East (N. Virginia) in the AWS Certificate Manager console.

-The following example creates an HTTPS redirect from `foo.example.com` to `bar.example.com` It does not provide an ACM certificate, so one will be created in `us-east-1` by the CDK.
+The following example creates an HTTPS redirect from `foo.example.com` to `bar.example.com` As an existing certificate is not provided, one will be created in `us-east-1` by the CDK.

   ```ts
   new HttpsRedirect(stack, 'Redirect', {